Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

 #### NCN Master Nodes

-1. Reboot each of the NCN \(one at a time\).
+1. Reboot each of the NCN master nodes \(one at a time\), **except for ncn-m001**.

     1. Establish a console session to the NCN master node you are rebooting.

-        Locate the `Booting CSM Barebones Image` section in [Validate CSM Health](../../../../../008-CSM-VALIDATION.md).
+        Locate the `Booting CSM Barebones Image` section in [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image).
-        Within that section, there are sub-steps for `Verify Consoles` and `Watch Boot on Console`.
+        Within that section, there are sub-steps for [Verify Consoles](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image#csm-consoles) and [Watch Boot on Console](../../../../../008-CSM-VALIDATION.md#booting-csm-barebones-image#csm-watch).
 Follow these procedures to establish a console session and watch the boot-up of the appropriate NCN.

         **NOTE:** "${CSM_SCRIPTDIR}/ncnGetXnames.sh" can be run to get the xname for each NCN.

         **ALSO NOTE:** Exiting the connection to the console can be achieved with the `&.` command.

     2. Check and take note of the hostname of the master NCN by running the command on the NCN that will be rebooted.